mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 ---

 Animations can be a useful tool to enhance the user experience on the web.
-Aside from providing a pleasant visual experience, animations can aid in the user's understanding of elements appearing, moving and disappearing from a page.
+Aside from providing an appealing visual experience, animations can aid in the user's understanding of elements appearing, moving and disappearing from a page.
 This blog post will provide a short overview of the status quo of animating the web and take an initial look at the current capabilities of the [Web Animations